Skip to content

 During epidemic growth/decline, primary events don't occur uniformly within our observation window:

-• Growth phase: Recent primary events over-represented → shorter observed delays
+• Growth phase: Recent primary events over-represented leading to shorter observed delays

-• Decline phase: Older primary events more represented → longer observed delays
+• Decline phase: Older primary events more represented leading to longer observed delays

-• Steady state: Uniform timing → minimal additional bias
+• Steady state: Uniform timing leading to minimal additional bias

 Setup